CU Boulder Geography Supports Diversity

 Prerequisites for All Entering Students

-For admission without deficiency and to meet the Department’s mandatory requirements for a knowledge of basic geography, all entering graduate students are required to have the kind of knowledge presented in the Department’s introductory courses in physical geography (GEOG.
-1001 Environmental Systems 1/Climate and Vegetation and GEOG.
-1011 Environmental Systems 2/Landscapes and Water) and human geography (GEOG 1962 Geographies of Global Change, GEOG 1972 Environment and Society, GEOG 1982 World Regional Geography, GEOG1992 Human Geography).
+For admission without deficiency and to meet the Department’s mandatory requirements for a knowledge of basic geography, all entering graduate students are required to have the kind of knowledge presented in the Department’s introductory courses in physical geography (GEOG 1001 Environmental Systems1: Climate and Vegetation and GEOG 1011 and Environmental Systems 2: Landscapes and Water) and human geography (GEOG 1962 Geographies of Global Change, GEOG 1972 Environment and Society, GEOG 1982 World Regional Geography, GEOG1992 Human Geography).
 It is the responsibility of the student to obtain this knowledge prior to beginning their first graduate class.
 Students may gain the required knowledge by formally taking the introductory courses, by auditing the course(s), by reading the textbook on your own, or by any other means.
 This knowledge will enhance the student’s ability to perform at the level expected in the Geography 5152-5161 core series.
 In addition to knowledge of basic geography, it is desirable that the student has coursework in at least two areas outside geography in cognate fields in the social and natural sciences.
-Students are encouraged to have some background in college math, statistics, and computer skills.
+Students are encouraged to have some background in college math, and computer skills.
+Students are also required to have proficiency in basic statistics.
+This requirement may be met by having taken an undergraduate course in statistics.
+If a student has not had any prior statistics courses at the undergraduate level, they will need to take GEOG 3023: Statistics and Geographic Data, or an equivalent course in another department or institution.
+Graduate students entering the program without GEOG 3023 or equivalent will be considered deficient and will not receive graduate credit for making up this deficiency.

 Only a small set of the total number of courses can be offered each semester.
 Course scheduling is done about six months in advance of each semester.
 Double-listed courses (e.g., 4061/5061) are available for both undergraduates (4061) and graduate students (5061).
-All numbers carry the departmental identifying prefix, “GEOG.”; courses carry 3 credits unless otherwise indicated.
-Please go to the Registrar website to see "How to Search for Classes" to get the list of courses being offered in the current semester.
+All numbers carry the departmental identifying prefix, “GEOG”; courses carry 3 credits unless otherwise indicated.
+To search for classes being offered in current and subsequent semesters see CU Boulder Class Search.